ceph/ceph/doc/rados/operations/placement-groups.rst

 To set the number of placement groups in a pool, you must specify the number of placement groups at the time you create the pool.
 See `Create a Pool`_ for details.
-Once you've set placement groups for a pool, you may increase the number of placement groups (but you cannot decrease the number of placement groups).
+Once you have set placement groups for a pool, you may increase the number of placement groups (but you cannot decrease the number of placement groups).
 To increase the number of placement groups, execute the following::